Overview

 App hangs are an iOS-specific type of error that happens when the application is unresponsive for too long.

 By default, app hangs reporting is disabled, but you can enable it and set your own threshold to monitor app hangs that last more than a specified duration by using the appHangThreshold initialization parameter.
 A customizable threshold allows you to find the right balance between fine-grained and noisy observability.
-See Notes for more guidance on what to set this value to.
+See Configure the app hang threshold for more guidance on what to set this value to.

 App hangs are reported through the RUM iOS SDK (not through Logs).